 Workers’ compensation for self-employed individuals is optional but highly recommended.
 Just because you are the owner of the company doesn’t mean you aren’t susceptible to injury.
-Opting into a workers’ compensation policy provides you medical and potential wage coverage if you couldn’t work after an injury.
+Opting into a workers’ compensation policy provides you medical and partial wage coverage if you aren’t able to work after an injury.

 Check with major insurance carriers or state funds that offer workers’ compensation coverage.
 These policies may have minimum premium requirements above your actual payroll risk.
 Some states have self-employed and independent contractor trade workgroups that allow coverage to be obtained under a group benefit for more favorable ratings.

-If payroll was higher than estimated, you get a bill for the difference.
+If payroll was higher than estimated because you hired temporary help, you get a bill for the difference.
 If payroll costs were less than estimated, you receive a refund.
-It is important to keep workers’ compensation records accurate to avoid costly bills later.
-Failure to complete the audit billing terms can result in cancellation or nonrenewal of the next policy period.
+It is essential to keep workers’ compensation records accurate to avoid costly bills later.
+Failure to complete the audit billing terms can result in a cancellation or non-renewal of the next policy period.

 Workers’ compensation policies cover illness as well.
-If you have coverage for illness through a workers’ compensation policy, you will be covered for illnesses that result from work.
-For example, a pool cleaner diagnosed with a condition directly related to the use of cleaning agents during work could be covered under workers’ compensation.
+The coverage typically only applies to conditions that derive directly from job tasks.
+For example, a pool cleaner diagnosed with a condition directly related to the use of cleaning agents during work could be covered under workers’ comp.

-Preexisting conditions of employees do not prevent employers from obtaining workers’ compensation insurance.
-If the employee has a preexisting condition, the policy will only pay for new injuries or illnesses or flare-ups resulting from existing work.
-A carpenter with a back problem will still get coverage if he or she falls off a ladder re-injuring his or her back.
+Preexisting conditions do not prevent employers from obtaining workers’ compensation insurance for themselves or their employees.
+Policies only pay for new injuries and illnesses or flare-ups resulting from existing work.
+A carpenter with a back problem is usually still covered if he falls off a ladder and re-injures his back.

-Sole proprietors and independent contractors shouldn’t ignore workers’ compensation insurance for self-employed.
-The risk of injury and potential loss of income is as important, if not more important, to a self-employed person.
-Consider a policy that covers you for injuries and medical payments if you are injured while working on a job site or otherwise performing job duties.
+Sole proprietors and independent contractors shouldn’t ignore workers’ compensation insurance for self-employed individuals.
+The risk for injury and potential loss of income is as important, if not more important, to a self-employed person.
+Consider a policy that covers your injuries and medical payments if you are injured while working on a job site or otherwise performing job duties.